jafingerhut/cljol/doc/README-dev.md

 classpath.
 It is if you use the `:generate` alias to the `clj` program, which is defined in the `deps.edn` file.

+Running the command `./doc/generate-report.sh` from the root directory of this repository, on a macOS or Linux machine, runs code in the `cljol.reflection-test-helpers` namespace.
+It uses the `classgraph` Java library to attempt to find all classes defined in the running JVM, and iterate through all except a handful of classes that cause problems, comparing multiple different ways of extracting information about those classes, reporting any differences.

 The file `./doc/scratch1.clj` contains many expressions that I have used while doing REPL development and testing of cljol, as well as a `(comment ..`) block at the end of the namespace `cljol.dig9`.
 Some